Database Explorer

 $books->order('author.name DESC');

-// Outputs book title and author name
+// Outputs the book title and author name

 $books->select('book.title, author.name');